-On October 20, 2017, CP La Castellana entered into a common terms agreement with (i) the Inter-American Investment Corporation, (ii) the Inter-American Investment Corporation, acting as agent for the Inter-American Development Bank, (iii) the Inter-American Investment Corporation, as agent of the Inter-American Development Bank, (ii) the Inter-American Investment Corporation, as agent of the Inter-American Development Bank, (iii) the Inter-American Investment Corporation, as agent of the Inter-American Development Bank, (ii) the Canadian Climate Fund for the Private Sector of the Americas, and (iv) the International Finance Corporation (collectively, the "senior lenders") to provide loans for a total amount of up to US\$100,050,000 (the "IIC-IFC Facility "), from which US\$5 million will accrue interest at an annual rate equal to LIBOR plus 3.50% and the rest at LIBOR plus 5.25%.
+On October 20, 2017, CP La Castellana entered into a common terms agreement with (i) the Inter-American Investment Corporation, (ii) the Inter-American Investment Corporation, acting as agent for the Inter-American Development Bank, in its capacity as administrator of the Canadian Climate Fund for the Private Sector of the Americans, and (iv) the International Finance Corporation (collectively, the "senior lenders") to provide loans for a total amount of up to US\$100,050,000 (the "IIC-IFC Facility I"), from which US\$5 million will accrue interest at an annual rate equal to LIBOR plus 3.50% and the rest at LIBOR plus 5.25%.
 As a consequence of the suspension of LIBO rate, occurred on June 30, 2023, CP La Castellana S.A.U., together with IDB Group and IFC amended loan agreements on June 29, 2023, replacing LIBO rate with the Secured Overnight Financing Rate (SOFR) plus a fixed Credit Adjustment Spread (CAS) of 0.26161% applicable as from August 15, 2023.
 The loan is amortizable quarterly in 52 equal and consecutive installments as from February 15, 2019.
 Several other agreements and related documents, such as the guarantee and sponsor support agreement, where we will fully, unconditionally and irrevocably guarantee, as primary obligor, all payment obligations assumed and/or to be assumed by CP La Castellana until the project reaches the commercial operation date (the "Guarantee and Sponsor Support Agreement I"), hedge agreements, guarantee trust agreements, a share pledge agreement, an asset pledge agreement over the wind turbines, direct agreements and promissory notes have been executed.